Bugs for celiac disease

 They may also have a decreased amount of beneficial bacteria, like bifidobacterium and lactobacillus.

 Even when on a gluten-free diet, this gut bug imbalance can still persist.

 In fact, it’s possible that a gluten-free diet contributes to a gut bug imbalance.

 When healthy people were given a gluten-free diet, there was a decrease in some of the beneficial bacteria.

 Probiotics is a term used for dietary supplements and foods which contain beneficial bacteria.

-Lab experiment demonstrate that certain probiotics reduce the inflammation, reduce toxic effects, and restore gut membrane permeability that are otherwise disrupted with celiac disease.
+Lab experiments demonstrate that certain probiotics reduce inflammation and toxic effects, as well as restore gut membrane permeability that is otherwise disrupted with celiac disease.